What does it mean to be a responsible investor in a time of crisis?

 And the ability to vote spills over into the ability to call the shots in many other ways.
-Investors can engage with companies through private meetings.
+Investors looking for paths on how to invest $1000 can engage with companies through private meetings.
 Often this engagement is collaborative – providing suggestions to management, or acting as an external sounding board.
 Now managers need not agree with investors’ suggestions.
 They may simply have different views on how the company should be run.
 But, sometimes, management may disagree out of concern for themselves rather than the firm.
 They may refuse to invest in workers, as doing so will prevent them hitting their short-term bonus hurdles.
 Or they may resist scrapping an unprofitable investment because it was their own pet project.
 Thus, having votes in their hand is powerful as investors can take action if management is intransigent.

 This concept of “shareholder primacy” – that shareholders, and only shareholders, have the vote – is controversial.
 There are concerns that they use this vote to pressure executives to split the pie differently – focus on short-term profit at the expense of wider society.
 These concerns have been used to justify calls to reduce shareholder rights.
 Rigorous evidence actually shows that shareholder engagement generally grows the pie, improving social value as well as profit.
 But, often this evidence is ignored – potentially because the story that investors pillage companies to line their own pockets is more compelling and thus readily accepted (an example of confirmation bias).